artryazanov/esrb-slate-gen/README.md

     *Note: You may need to install system libraries for `canvas` (e.g., `pkg-config`, `cairo`, `pango`) if the installation fails.
 See [node-canvas documentation](https://github.com/Automattic/node-canvas).*

 2.  **Setup Assets:**
-    Download the standard rating icons:
+    Download the standard rating icons and required font:
     ```bash
     npm run build # This runs the download script automatically
     # OR manual: